 - Physical Healthcare in Mental Health

-By studying for a Masters in Mental Health, you learn a professional, evidence-based approach to managing clients with mental health problems.
-You'll gain insight into common mental health conditions and develop strategies for managing cases and providing treatment.
+By studying for a master's degree, you learn a professional, evidence-based approach to managing clients.
+You'll gain insight into common psychological conditions and develop strategies for managing cases and providing treatment.

 Here's a small sample of specific learning outcomes.